HOMEMADE KETO SUGAR-FREE PEANUT BUTTER CUPS THAT SATISFY

 - Take 12 muffin liners and with a tablespoon add melted chocolate to the bottom of each muffin liner one at a time and then up the sides but not to the top.
 I stop mid-way.
 Once you've completed all 12 freeze for 15 minutes or until hardened.

-- Meanwhile in another microwave safe bowl add your peanut butter and microwave for 25 seconds.
-Take out and add your almond meal, pinch of salt, vanilla, whipping cream, 1 packet of Splenda or teaspoon of liquid Splenda or sweetener of choice and powdered erythritol.
+- Meanwhile, in another microwave-safe bowl add your peanut butter and microwave for 25 seconds.
+Take out and add your almond meal, a pinch of salt, vanilla, whipping cream, 1 packet of Splenda or teaspoon of liquid Splenda or sweetener of choice and powdered erythritol.